 The story of biofuel production and demand in the United States in the 21st century is one of growth.
-The first decade of the century was characterized by rapid growth in ethanol derived from corn, with use of corn for alcohol fuel propelled by aggressive national policy in the form of the Renewable Fuel Standard.
+The first decade of the century was characterized by rapid expansion in ethanol derived from corn, with use of corn for alcohol fuel propelled by aggressive national policy in the form of the Renewable Fuel Standard.
 Since 2010, use of corn for alcohol fuel has plateaued or decreased, while biomass-based diesel (BBD) fuels biodiesel and renewable diesel have increased dramatically in prevalence under supportive national policy.

 The Renewable Fuel Standard (2)